There is a strong business case for addressing workplace stress.

-Business leaders ask, ‘Why is it important for compassion fatigue to be included as a component of our risk management considerations’?
-The answer is, because compassion fatigue is a recognised occupational hazard, to those that are exposed to frequent trauma and suffering in their work.
-In this sense compassion fatigue becomes a serious Health Welfare and Safety (HWS) issue.
-Therefore, compassion fatigue comes at a considerable economic, cultural and individual cost.
+Business leaders ask, ‘Why is it important for compassion fatigue and vicarious trauma to be included as components of our risk management considerations’?
+The answer is, because compassion fatigue and trauma are recognised as psychological hazards, to those that working in high stress and high trauma organisations.

 Safe Work Australia statistics (2015), indicate that approximately one in five Australian workers is likely to be experiencing a mental health condition such as depression or anxiety at any given time.
 This is estimated to cost Australian workplaces $10.9 billion per year in absenteeism, presenteeism and compensation claims.

 Safe Work Australia confirms “safe and healthy workers create a workplace which is productive, high performing, retains its staff and is perceived as an employer of choice.”

 We are specialists in high trauma and high stress workplaces.
 Our services and programmes are designed to reduce the consequences of stress by:

 - Helping you create a positive and emotionally healthy culture

 - Equipping your people and workplace with tools and knowledge